2009 Kia Rondo

 Both models use the same suspension, although the shocks are tuned a bit firmer with the V6 because of the extra weight.
 The ride and handling are excellent.
 In the LX, we deliberately hit a speed bump at 30 mph and didn't get jarred.
 Over freeway expansion strips, we could hear the thunk of the tires but couldn't feel the bumps.
 We drove through more curves, at least 20 miles of them, and the LX was crisply responsive.

 We used the four-wheel disc brakes hard, and they were strong and solid.
 The performance was pretty darn impressive, especially considering the LX uses 16-inch wheels and tires and not the 17-inch Michelins on the EX.
 The front rotors are big at 11 inches in diameter, and are vented for better cooling.
-It's a good sign when a car excels at a task for which it wasn't designed.
+It's a good sign when a car excels at a task for which it wasn't necessarily designed.

 The Kia Rondo is an excellent choice for a family vehicle.
-It's a front-wheel-drive, seven-passenger vehicle with a low price, midsize, high fuel mileage, ample cargo room and passenger versatility, and complete safety features as standard equipment.
+It's a front-wheel-drive, seven-passenger vehicle with a low price, a tidy size, high fuel mileage, ample cargo room and passenger versatility, and complete safety features as standard equipment.
 It features good leg and shoulder room for the passengers despite its modest length.
 It comes with either a robust four-cylinder engine or smooth V6, and offers an excellent ride, handling and brakes.

 NewCarTestDrive.com correspondent Sam Moses filed this report from Scottsdale, Arizona.